What is Blended Teaching?

 - A large lecture course where the lecture is recorded for students to rewatch later.

-- A “flipped classroom" course where students watch pre-recorded lecture videos as homework before in-person class sessions where they work together on group activities.
+- A “flipped classroom" course where students read and watch assigned material such as pre-recorded lecture videos, or assigned readings, as homework before in-person class sessions where they work together on group activities.

 - A small seminar course where guest lecturers use Zoom to join the class.

 A blended course is distinct from a hybrid course.
 At Stanford, hybrid specifically describes a course where some sessions take place in person and some sessions take place fully online.
 The in-person meetings may often include blended teaching elements.

 Hybrid courses at Stanford have different requirements and policies associated with them, compared to blended teaching.
 If you are considering teaching a hybrid course, see What is a Hybrid Course? for more information.

 A course where some sessions are regularly held in person, and other sessions are regularly held online is a hybrid course.

 Stay centered on the learning experience

 Because blended teaching covers such a wide range of activities, instructors using this framework can benefit from taking a broad view of their course and first considering the central questions of teaching and learning: